Quetrupillán

-Quetrupillán ("blunted", "mutilated"; also known as Ketropillán) is a stratovolcano located in Los Ríos Region of Chile.
+Quetrupillán ("blunted", "mutilated"; also known as Ketropillán; the name is sometimes applied to the neighbouring Lanín volcano.) is a stratovolcano located in Los Ríos Region of Chile.
 It is situated between Villarrica and Lanín volcanoes, within Villarrica National Park.
 Geologically, Quetrupillán is located in a tectonic basement block between the main traces of Liquiñe-Ofqui Fault (to the west) and Reigolil-Pirihueico Fault (to the east).

 The volcano consists of one stratovolcano with a summit caldera, and is constructed within a field of smaller centres and a larger caldera.
 It was active during the late Pleistocene; some large eruptions occurred during the Holocene as well.

 Geology and geography

 The volcano is situated in the Curarrehue, Pucón and Panguipulli municipalities of the Cautín and Valdivia provinces.
 Towns close to Quetrupillán are Catripulli, Currarehue and Puesco.
 It is considered Chile's 21st most dangerous volcano.
+The volcano and its neighbours form part of the Kütralkura geopark and are an important tourism destination.

 Regional

 Off the western coast of South America, the Nazca Plate subducts beneath the South American Plate in the Peru-Chile Trench.
 As the plate subducts, it releases water into the overlying mantle and causes it to melt, gives rise to the Southern Volcanic Zone of the Andes.
 The rate and geometry of subduction has varied over time.
 During the last six million years, the subduction process has been oblique and as a consequence, the Liquiñe-Ofqui Fault has developed within the volcanic arc and dominates the regional tectonics.

 Quetrupillán lies on the border between Los Ríos Region and Araucanía Region, in the Southern Volcanic Zone.
 Together with Villarrica and Lanín it forms a northwest-southeast alignment of volcanoes, which coincides with the Mocha-Villarrica transcurrent fault.
 The Cordillera El Mocho and Quinquilil volcanoes are likewise situated on this alignment, both are deeply eroded composite volcanoes of small dimensions.
 Other volcanoes in the Southern Volcanic Zone have similar alignments, such as Nevados de Chillán and Puyehue-Cordón Caulle.
 In comparison to Villarrica, Quetrupillán has been less active and its eruptions were also smaller than Villarrica's, with no large pyroclastic flows found at Quetrupillán.